parthoshaon/Prompt-Driven-Image-Generator/README.md

 <!-- Acknowledgments -->
 ## Acknowledgements

-This section used to mention for using useful resources and libraries that used
+This section to mention for useful resources and libraries that used

  - Adrian Hajdin
  - JS Mastery